 The AEs are responsible for the completion of an evaluation of need for level of care, and timely renewal annually thereafter.
-The initial evaluation and any reevaluation will be performed by a QDDP.
+The initial evaluation and any reevaluation will be performed by a qualified professional.
+1. ICF/ID i.
+There are four fundamental criteria that must be met prior to an individual being determined eligible for an ICF/ID level of care:

-1. ICF/ID

-- i.
-There are four fundamental criteria that must be met prior to an individual being determined eligible for an ICF/ID level of care: - 1.
-Have a diagnosis of intellectual disability.
-Eligibility criteria is defined as a diagnosis of intellectual disability that is based on the results of a standardized intellectual psychological testing, which reflects a full scale score of 70 and below (based on 2 or more standard deviations below the mean); and - 2.
-Intellectual disability occurred prior to age 22; and - 3.
-Substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized adaptive functioning test; and - 4.
-Be recommended for an ICF/ID level of care based on a medical evaluation.
+1. Have a diagnosis of intellectual disability.
+Eligibility criteria is defined as the following: a diagnosis of intellectual disability based on the results of a standardized intellectual psychological testing, which reflects a full scale score of 70 and below (based on 2 or more standard deviations below the mean); and

+2. Intellectual disability occurred prior to age 22; and

+3. Substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized adaptive functioning test; and i.
+There are four fundamental criteria that must be met prior to an individual being determined eligible for an ICF/ORC level of care:

+4. Be recommended for an ICF/ID level of care based on a medical evaluation.